Convertain/laravel-package-template/README.md

 - ❌ Release `2.0.0` from `1.x` branch → Invalid (major version mismatch)
 - ❌ Release `1.0.0-invalid` from `1.x` branch → Invalid (non-semantic tag)

-**Disabling Workflows:**
+### Customizing Workflows

+**During Installation:**
+When you run `install.php`, you'll be asked which GitHub workflows to include.
+All three workflows are selected by default, but you can deselect any you don't need.

+**After Installation:**
-If you don't want to enforce these strategies, simply delete the corresponding files:
+If you want to disable a workflow after installation, simply delete the corresponding file:

+- Remove `.github/workflows/ci.yml` to disable CI/CD pipeline
-- Remove `.github/workflows/enforce-branch-policy.yml` to disable branch policy checks
+- Remove `.github/workflows/enforce-branch-policy.yml` to disable branch policy enforcement
 - Remove `.github/workflows/validate-release.yml` to disable release validation

+Or you can manually edit the workflow files to customize their behavior (e.g., change the branches they run on, add additional checks, etc.).

 ## License